-As my career in Tech has gone on since the early 1980’s, I like to share a few experiences I have learnt.
-Today I like to share with you about my experience in leading teams and specifically on how to hold people accountable on your team.
+As my career in Tech has gone on since the early 1980s, I like to share a few experiences I have learned.
+Today I like to share with you my experience in leading teams and specifically on how to hold people accountable on your team.

 I have seen a common pattern through my years in tech, that many managers are having a problem with how to hold their staff accountable.
 It’s not easy to be a manager, there are more added responsibility that comes with it, hiring, firing, performance reviews, goal settings.
 Even if you are great at hiring great team members, many managers still are left with that feeling that their team could be doing more or better work.

 This feeling can stem from your own experience when you were in a team and you were a top performer that later got rewarded to be a manager.
 Your approach should be to the feeling that the team can do better work, by asking yourself how effective you are at holding your team accountable for their results.

 It’s easy to correct this by stepping up your game, to be a better manager for your team with the help of some simple steps.

 Many times the reason you aren’t getting the best performance from your people is that you’re not crystal clear about what you want them to do.
 You know what you want to be done, it’s all in your head and you are not communicating it well, another factor is that you have a multicultural team, you have a common office language – but for many team members, the official language is not the team members first language.
 You have to be crystal clear in what your expectation is for the team and it’s your job to communicate exactly what you want your people to do keeping in mind team members’ language skills and finding a clear path to your communication.